SchulzLab/AtlasLens/README.md

 background workers (via `future` / `promises`), so the interface stays responsive, and results are cached on disk (`qs`) for instant retrieval.

-The application auto-detects the species
-(human / mouse) from gene-symbol casing or Ensembl ID prefix, automatically converts Ensembl IDs to symbols via biomaRt when needed, and auto-detects metadata role columns (timepoint, condition, cell type, dataset) so it can be pointed at any compatible atlas.
+The application auto-detects metadata role columns (timepoint, condition, cell type, dataset) so it can be pointed at any compatible atlas.

-The reference dataset is the Tabula Muris atlas; and a complementary acute myocardial infarction (AMI) atlas is used to demonstrate the time-series and condition-specific modules.
+The reference dataset is the Tabula Muris atlas; and a time-resolved whole-lung single-cell atlas of bleomycin-induced lung injury and fibrosis is used to demonstrate the time-series and condition-specific modules.

 ## Features